Johan901/etl_workshop_01/README.md

 # WorkShop-01-ETL 📊

 ## Overview
-This is a test project for my ETL class.
-The project demonstrates basic ETL processes and techniques.
-More updates and features will be added in the future. 🚀
+The WorkShop-01-ETL project is a practical implementation designed to demonstrate fundamental ETL (Extract, Transform, Load) concepts in a data-driven workflow.
+This project simulates a real-world scenario where data is extracted from a source (CSV files), transformed for quality and consistency, and then loaded into a relational database (PostgreSQL) for analysis and visualization.

 ## Features 🌟
-- Basic ETL functionality 🛠️
-- Sample data processing 📈
-- User authentication 🔒
+- Loading data from a CSV file into a PostgreSQL database. 📂 ➡️ 🛢️
+- Exploratory Data Analysis (EDA) using Python and Jupyter Notebook. 📊
+- Data visualization using charts to identify patterns and trends. 📈
+- Secure storage of database credentials using configuration files. 🔒
+- Implementation and documentation on GitHub with sensitive data protection. 🌐

 ## Technologies Used 🖥️
 - Python 🐍
-- Jupyter 📓
+- Jupyter Notebook 📓
+- PostgreSQL 🛢️
+- Pandas 🐼
+- Matplotlib 📊
+- SQLAlchemy ⚙️
-- PostgreSQL 🌐
+- dotenv (for managing environment variables) 🌐

 ## Setup 🛠️
 1. **Clone the repository:**